elaletovic/events-to-graph/README.md

 An example service used for converting events to useful graph data.

 ## Description
-The service uses [watermill][1] and [arangoDB][2] for showcasing how to convert events, coming from an event stream, to useful graph data, that can be searched and queried easily.
+The service uses [watermill][1] and [arangoDB][2] for showcasing how to convert events, coming from an event stream, to useful graph data that can be easily searched and queried.
 It performs two main tasks:
 * tries to mimick an event stream by generating series of events
 * converts events to graph data; to vertices and edges

 ### Generating series of events

 This part of the service tries to mimick an event stream by generating events.
 The domain context of this service is a simple marketplace where users can view and purchase items.
-Two types of events are generated.
-Creational events like `user_registered` and `item_created`, and relational events like `item_viewed`, `item_dropped`, `item_purchased`, `item_delivered` and `item_not_delivered`.
+Two types of events are generated: creational events like `user_registered` and `item_created`, and relational events like `item_viewed`, `item_dropped`, `item_purchased`, `item_delivered` and `item_not_delivered`.

 ### Event to graph data conversion

 This part of the service receives events and converts the event payload to graph data.
-Creational events are converted to matching vertices, while relations events are converted to matching edges between vertices.
+Creational events are converted to matching vertices, while relational events are converted to matching edges between vertices.

 ## Running the service